Psilocybin Benefits: What Science & Experience Reveal

 Shifting Patterns & Enhancing Neuroplasticity

-One of the most studied benefits of magic mushrooms is neuroplasticity, the brain’s ability to form new and healthier connections.
-Studies, including those led by neuropsychopharmacologist David Nutt at Imperial College London, show psilocybin may:
+One of the most studied effects of psilocybin is neuroplasticity, the brain’s ability to form new and healthier connections.
+Studies, including those led by neuropsychopharmacologist Dr. David Nutt at Imperial College London, suggest that psilocybin may:

 Reduce rigid, negative thought cycles linked to anxiety, depression, and obsessive-compulsive disorder (OCD)